OEA/OEA.github.io/_posts/2018-01-21-hello-world.md

 ---
 Hello There!

-I will try to write blog posts which is related to iOS development and cool technologies every 2 weeks.
+I will try to write blog posts related to iOS development and cool technologies for every 2 weeks.

 See you soon!